 Reasons patients don’t show up for their appointments

-1. They forget.
+- They forget.
 We’re crazy busy these days.
-Many patients are very literally running from place to place.
+Many patients are literally running from place to place.
 It’s easy to forget things you’ve scheduled, especially if that thing was scheduled far in advance.
-This is one of the BEST reasons for your practice, because you can find ways to help.
-Forgetfulness is where your appointment reminders come in really handy.
-Studies show that patients who receive appointment reminders are far more likely to show up than those that do not.
+This is one of the BEST reasons for your practice because you can find ways to help.
+Forgetfulness is where your patient appointment reminders and appointment confirmations come in really handy.
+Studies show that patients who receive appointment reminders are far more likely to show up than those who do not.

-2. They don’t have the money.
+- They don’t have the money.
 Let’s face it.
 Healthcare can be expensive!
-Try to come up with creative ways make the payment side easier for patients and you will find that many more are showing up for their appointments.
-A couple of ideas that are very successful include offering healthcare credit such as Care Credit or by letting patients pay through payment plans.
+Try to come up with creative ways to make the payment side easier for patients, and you will find that many more are showing up for their appointments.
+A couple of ideas that are very successful include offering healthcare credit such as Care Credit or letting patients pay through payment plans.

-3. They’re afraid.
+- They’re afraid.
 Who likes getting poked and prodded all the time?
-The compassion you show patients and the overall atmosphere can make a big difference to patients who are feeling a little nervous about visiting you.
+The compassion you show patients and the overall atmosphere can make a big difference to patient satisfaction rates when they are feeling a little nervous about visiting you.

-4. Last minute conflicts.
-There will be times you just can’t get away from it.
+- Last-minute conflicts.
+There will be times when you just can’t get away from it.
 Emergencies and other conflicts are inevitable.
 Make it easy for patients to let you know about these issues.
-Texting is one of the best ways.
-And then once they’ve canceled, use a wait-list system to get that appointment filled ASAP.
+Text messages are one of the best ways.
+And then, once they’ve canceled, use a wait-list system to get that appointment slot filled ASAP.

 10 Truly Awesome Ways to Reduce No-Shows